 Accordion

-This laboratory course challenges students with its rigorous conceptual level.
+This is a laboratory course that challenges students with its rigorous conceptual level.
 Molecular biology is the central theme that incorporates a focus on perspectives from the sub-disciplines of genetics, cell biology, systematics, ecology and evolution.
+Computer based data acquisition and analysis technologies are integrated throughout the course.
+Special projects and readings emphasize the relationship between ethics, public policy and biological issues.

 This mathematically rigorous course covers all the major chemical concepts.
 Laboratory work emphasizes quantitative techniques and relies heavily on calculator and computer-based technology.
 Problem solving and critical thinking skills will be challenged.
 The most successful students in this course tend to possess very solid algebra skills.